github/opensource.guide/_articles/metrics.md

 It's never too early to start thinking about contributors.
 Without other people pitching in, you risk putting yourself into an unhealthy situation where your project is _popular_ (many people use it) but not _supported_ (not enough maintainer time to meet demand).

 The ratio of experienced, long-term contributors to recent ones also tells you about the quality of the code and need to support contributors.
-[Measuring your open source community’s demography](https://www.oreilly.com/ideas/measure-your-open-source-communitys-age-to-keep-it-healthy) gives an overview of the project retention/engagement capability over time.
+[Measuring your open source community's demography](https://www.oreilly.com/ideas/measure-your-open-source-communitys-age-to-keep-it-healthy) gives an overview of the project retention/engagement capability over time.

 Retention also requires an [inflow of new contributors](http://blog.abigailcabunoc.com/increasing-developer-engagement-at-mozilla-science-learning-advocacy#contributor-pathways_2), as previously active contributors will eventually move on to other things.